Where is Jens Lehmann now?

 He has been such a success as a pundit in Germany, predominantly for his bluntness, that other television channels employ his services on an ad-hoc basis including the BBC who employed his services for their Euro 2016 coverage.

-In July 2017 Jens Lehmann will be representing Germany in Star Sixes, a new six-a-side indoor international tournament at the O2 in London featuring some of the world’s most iconic footballers.
+In July 2017 Jens Lehmann represented Germany in Star Sixes, a six-a-side indoor international tournament at the O2 in London featuring some of the world’s most iconic footballers.

 Lehmann made a return to Arsenal in July 2017 as a first team coach working with both the goalkeepers and the outfield players.